achiwa912/daemonlord/README.md

         password: default_pass
         team: default_team

-In this example, DL will connect <http://localhost:8080> with username: fellow33 (password is not used now) joining the team default\_team.
+In this example, DL will connect <http://localhost:8080> with username: `fellow33` and password: `default_pass`, joining the team `default_team`.
 You need to use the same team with your friends so that to share messages or other featuers.
 You must not use the same username with your friends.

+Note: Password change is not supported.
+If you change the DL server password, you'll need to ask your DL server admin to remove your user entry from the `users.yaml` file in the server.
+A workarond is to use a different user.

 If you successfully go into a remote dungeon, the header will be like: